Pitch 2026

 Do I need to join the critique groups to pitch?

-No - pitching is open to anyone writing kidlit, whether you join the critique groups or not!
-Follow MG Hub on BlueSky or check back in this document for the link to the pitching form, which will open on May 28.
+No - pitching is open to anyone writing kidlit, whether you join the critique groups or not.
+Sign up to receive updates!

 Do I need to pitch to join the critique groups?